Compare real-world fit, not spreadsheet noise.

 Workflow lens

-Panasonic Lumix S5 II and Fujifilm X100VI are nearly tied for travel and everyday carry.
+Panasonic Lumix S5 II is nearly tied for travel and everyday carry.

 Panasonic Lumix S5 II leads on video readiness by 48 points.